Hudson Italia: Development

-The price paid by Hudson for this concept car was reported to be only $28,000.
+The cost to Hudson for this concept car was reported to be only $28,000.
 It was a curious mix of Italian flair with American flash.
 After the prototype was completed in September 1953, Spring and his wife drove it around Italy.

-The car was shipped to the U.S. to be displayed at numerous Hudson dealerships across the country by late 1953, and it received positive customer reactions.
-It was on exhibited at automobile shows in the U.S. and some in Europe, as well as at the International Sports Car Show held in January 1954.
+The car was shipped to the United States to be displayed at numerous Hudson dealerships across the country by late 1953, and it received positive customer reactions.
+It was exhibited at automobile shows in the U.S. and some in Europe, as well as at the International Sports Car Show held in January 1954.

-This car first appeared under the "Super Jet" name and featured numerous advancements including its aluminum body, wraparound windshield (reminiscent of the 1953 Corvette), doors that cut 14 in into the roof (also called aircraft doors) for easier entry and exit. the Italia was 9 in lower than the Jet, and rode on a 100 in wheelbase.
-The prototype also featured Borrani chrome wire wheels and its column mounted three-speed transmission included an overdrive unit.
+This car first appeared under the "Super Jet" name and featured numerous advancements, including its aluminum body, wraparound windshield (reminiscent of the 1953 Corvette), doors that cut 14 in into the roof (also called aircraft doors) for easier entry and exit. the Italia was 9 in lower than the Jet, and rode on a 100 in wheelbase.
+The prototype also featured Borrani chrome wire wheels and its column-mounted three-speed transmission included an overdrive unit.